All the Wild Horses: Production

 Marloh grew up on a horse farm and inherited a fascination with Mongolia from his mother.
-He had always dreamed of riding across the steppe, so when he came across an article about the Mongol Derby, applying for a place in the race became a way of setting things in motion to make that dream reality.
-When he eventually got accepted into the race, "the filmmaker in me took over and I raised funds to take a highly-skilled two-person crew.
+He had always dreamed of riding across the steppe, so when he came across an article about the Mongol Derby, applying for a place in the race became a way of setting things in motion to make that dream a reality.
+When he eventually was accepted into the race, "the filmmaker in me took over, and I raised funds to take a highly-skilled two-person crew.
 The moment there was interest from investors at the Cannes Film Festival, I knew I had to make a proper film.
 And this, unfortunately, meant I took a backseat as a rider to concentrate on filming."

-The film was shot over three years across large parts of Mongolia, from the ancient capital Kharakhorum of the Mongol Empire up to the northern-most tip at Khuvsgul Lake on the Russian border.
-Character introductions were filmed in South Africa, United States, Ireland and England.
-Coming from a background in screenwriting for dramatic films, Marloh structured the film in the edit just like he would a dramatic script — with acts, themes and twists.
-He raced the Mongol Derby twice to get all the footage of the riders, and followed the race one more time to complete filming b-roll footage.
+The film was shot over three years across large parts of Mongolia, from the ancient capital Kharakhorum of the Mongol Empire up to the northernmost tip at Khuvsgul Lake on the Russian border.
+Character introductions were filmed in South Africa, the United States, Ireland, and England.
+Coming from a background in screenwriting for dramatic films, Marloh structured the film in the edit just like he would a dramatic script — with acts, themes, and twists.
+He raced the Mongol Derby twice to get all the footage of the riders and followed the race one more time to complete filming b-roll footage.